xenial-io/Xenial.Blog/src/content/_posts/2020-10-11-comment-system-on-static-sites-with-dotnet-core-and-github-actions.md

 Most of the tools use git issues, some proprietary database or are using [jekyll's data file features](https://jekyllrb.com/docs/datafiles/) and commit directly to the repository.
 This is not an issue per se, but I like to have _data_ separated from the content in the repository.

-I came across an library called [Appy.GitDb](https://github.com/YellowLineParking/Appy.GitDb) that uses git as a key value store.
-I think this is a perfect use case for this library so I thought I give it a try a shot and came up with a simple but I think powerful and robust solution.
+I came across a library called [Appy.GitDb](https://github.com/YellowLineParking/Appy.GitDb) that uses git as a key value store.
+I thought this was a perfect use case for this library, so I gave it a shot and came up with what I believe to be a simple, but also a powerful and robust solution.

 <!--more-->